trek-view/gopro2frames/README.md

 python3 gfm.py ./mp4file
 ```

-but if you install in a custom way, the path to ffmpeg can be changed by passing the path in the command-line argument:
+but if you install in a custom way, the path to ffmpeg can be changed by passing the `-f` flag with the ffmpeg path in the command-line argument:

 ```
 python3 gfm.py -f ./path-to-your-ffmpeg-directory/ffmpeg ./mp4file